colorcube/dummy_content/README.md

 Install the extension by using composer and `composer req colorcube/dummy-content` or by downloading it in the extension manager or on https://extensions.typo3.org/extension/dummy_content/.

+Tested with TYPO3 v 9.5.
+Might work with 8 and 10.

 ## Usage

 Click on the dummy text buttons to create texts with different length.
 The text replaces the current content.